 Figure 1.
-Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2020 by latitude
+Mean coral cover (% ± standard error of the mean, or SEM) per U.S. Pacific Island averaged over the years 2010-2022 by latitude

 Figure 2.
-Mean fish biomass (g/m2 ± standard error) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2020 by latitude.
-The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
-Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group - as high biomass of that species at Wake Island overwhelms corallivore biomass at all other locations.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates
+Mean fish biomass (g/m2 ± SEM) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2022 by latitude.
+The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species